Grace M. Mincher, Youngstown, Ohio – Obituary

-Grace, affectionately known as “Amazing Grace”, was born 10/24/27, in Boardman to parents George D and Emma C Wright.
+Grace, affectionately known as “Amazing Grace”, was born October 24, 1927, in Boardman, to parents George D and Emma C Wright.

-She attended all twelve years in the same Boardman School Building, graduating in 1945.
+She attended all 12 years in the same Boardman school building, graduating in 1945.

-She was president of Kirkmere Elementary School PTA, Room Mother for all 4 children, a Bluebird and Campfire Girl leader, Cub Scout leader, active with Boardman Band and Orchestra Parents, Coordinator for Vacation Bible School, Benevolence Chairman, and Secretary/Treasurer for Jubilee Christian Fellowship for 25 years.
+She was president of Kirkmere Elementary School PTA, room mother for all four children, a Bluebird and Camp Fire Girl leader, Cub Scout leader, active with Boardman Band and Orchestra Parents, coordinator for Vacation Bible School, Benevolence Chairman and Secretary/Treasurer for Jubilee Christian Fellowship for 25 years.

 She enjoyed traveling with her husband and children.

-She leaves 3 children, Melinda M Davies of Austintown, Karen L Mincher of The Villages, Florida and Pastor Jeffrey H Mincher of Boardman and daughter-in-law Diana L Mincher of Austin Texas; 3 grandchildren Joshua (Crystal) Mincher, Sarah (Christopher) Vaughn, Rachel (Zach Silver) and 5 great-grandchildren, Ethan, Emma and Wyatt Mincher, Penelope Vaughn, and Judah Silver.
-Grace also leaves her sisters Doris Vangeloff of Youngstown, Elva Easton of Boardman and Georgia (Jack) Crytzer of Riviera Beach, Florida.
+She leaves three children, Melinda M. Davies of Austintown, Karen L. Mincher of The Villages, Florida and Pastor Jeffrey H. Mincher of Boardman; daughter-in-law.
+Diana L. Mincher of Austin Texas; three grandchildren, Joshua (Crystal) Mincher, Sarah (Christopher) Vaughn and Rachel (Zach Silver) and five great-grandchildren, Ethan, Emma and Wyatt Mincher, Penelope Vaughn and Judah Silver.
+Grace also leaves her sisters, Doris Vangeloff of Youngstown, Elva Easton of Boardman and Georgia (Jack) Crytzer of Riviera Beach, Florida.

 A Funeral Service will be at 11:00 a.m. on Friday, August 16, 2019, at Jubilee Christian Fellowship, with calling hours from 10:00 – 11:00 a.m.